nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Examples:
 * `show -n Hong Fai`
   * displays line chart of `Hong Fai`'s performance in all his assessments.
-* `show 2 -f chartImage`
+* `show 2 -f`
-  * displays and exports the line chart (produced of the 2nd student on the displayed list) into a file `chartImage.png`.
+  * displays and exports the line chart produced of the 2nd student from the displayed list.
 * `show -g T02A`
   * displays line chart of group `T02A`'s performance in their assessments.
 * `show -a Midterm`